1966 Macdonald Brier: All-Star Team

 The media selected the following curlers as all-stars:

 Ross G.L.
 Harstone Trophy

-The Ross Harstone Trophy was presented for the first time in 1966.
-The award is presented to the player chosen by their peers as the curler in the Brier who best represents Harstone's high ideals of good sportsmanship, observance of the rules, exemplary conduct and curling ability.
+George MacCharles was the first recipient of Ross Harstone Trophy, which is presented to the player chosen by their peers as the curler in the Brier who best represents Harstone's high ideals of good sportsmanship, observance of the rules, exemplary conduct and curling ability.
+The winner was announced prior to the 1967 Macdonald Brier.